marcgeurts/checker/README.md

 > **Note:** This project is inspired in [GrumPHP](https://github.com./phpro/grumphp)!!!

-Checker was developed for the purpose of configuring and executing your tasks in any git hooks, besides being able to create and execute commands as you wish.
+Checker was developed for the purpose of configuring and executing your actions in any git hooks, besides being able to create and execute commands as your wish.
-Because it is considered a task executor, it does not come with any task by default.

 ## Installation